drc-cs/SPRING25-DATA-INTENSIVE-SYSTEMS/lectures/L02/slides.md

 ## Databases | Access

 Data access refers to the methods and mechanisms used to retrieve and manipulate data in a database.
 A good database should provide efficient and flexible data access methods to meet the needs of different applications and users.

+Some methods of access include SQL, APIs, GraphQL, and NoSQL queries.

+We'll talk more about access in L.03.

 <!--s-->